ycpcs/cs320-spring2016/lectures/lecture06.md

 Goal \#1 should be fairly obvious - there's no point in building incorrect software.

+> **True, what are some other reasons to invest time in "designing" the system?**

 Goal \#2 has several important motivations:

 > We know the requirements will change as the system evolves.
 >
 > We know that we will learn more about the problem and revisit earlier decisions.
 >
-> Designs that accomodate change tend to be easy to understand - which is very important when we're dealing with a complex system.
+> Designs that accommodate change tend to be easy to understand - which is very important when we're dealing with a complex system.

 As always in software development, there are an infinite number of ways we could design a system to solve any particular problem.

-So, how will we design a system that best achieves our goals?
+> **So, how will we design a system that best achieves our goals?**

 Having a good analysis model generally gives us a very good place to start in constructing a design model.
 So, if we simply elaborate the analysis model (adding methods, method parameters and return types, fields, etc.) we will most likely get a reasonably good design.
 However, as we build the design model, we will have many opportunities to *improve* the design.

-So, the question becomes, "what makes a good design?"
+> **So, the question becomes, "what makes a good design?"**

-[Solicit ideas.]

 There is one ultimate principle that describes good design, in software as well as almost any other kind of system:

 > The simplest solution that solves the problem is generally the best one.

+> **Can you think of situations when the above statement might not apply?**

 Simplicity has many benefits: